TheLandfill/cherry/README.md

         the elementary row operations.
     -   **Simple Matrices:** I've implemented certain base matrices, including the zero matrix, the identity matrix, the circulant matrix basis, etc.
+    -   **General RREF:** Sure hope your matrix isn't singular.
+If it is, you're out of luck because I'm not checking for singular matrices.
 -   **Polynomials**
     -   **Addition and Subtraction:** Wasn't too difficult to implement.
     -   **Accessing the Coefficients:** Same as with a vector.